HTTP Public Key Pinning: Reporting

 If the user agent performs pin validation and fails to find a valid SPKI fingerprint in the served certificate chain, it will POST a JSON formatted violation report to the host specified in the report-uri directive containing details of the violation.
 This URI may be served via HTTP or HTTPS; however, the user agent cannot send HPKP violation reports to an HTTPS URI in the same domain as the domain for which it is reporting the violation.
 Hosts may either use HTTP for the report-uri, use an alternative domain, or use a reporting service.

 Some browsers also support the Public-Key-Pins-Report-Only, which only triggers this reporting while not showing an error to the user.

 Criticism and decline

-During its peak adaptation, HPKP was reported to be used by 3,500 of top 1 million internet sites, a figure that declined to 650 around the end of 2019.
+During its peak adoption, HPKP was reported to be used by 3,500 of top 1 million internet sites, a figure that declined to 650 around the end of 2019.

 Criticism and concern revolved around malicious or human error scenarios known as HPKP Suicide and RansomPKP.
 In such scenarios, a website owner would have their ability to publish new contents to their domain severely hampered by either losing access to their own keys or having new keys announced by a malicious attacker.